dennis8844/flash-sendgrid-react-docker-nginx/README.md

 Development
 -----------

+To build the development enviroments (fron this directory) either:
-`docker-compose -f conf/docker-dev.yml up`
+- type in the cli  `docker-compose -f conf/docker-dev.yml up`

-I have made this easier by adding a dev script

-`./scripts/dev.sh`
+- or run a script `./scripts/dev.sh`

-*Note that the react development server will compile and refresh on file changes*
+* Note that the react development server will compile and refresh on file changes, also uses React.StrictMode*

+In dev mode, it will also build a testing container.. however when building, it will just be built and then exited (not cluttering your terminal.
+You will have to activate it to use it

+To turn on the testing container
+- open a new terminal
+- get a list of image names if you need `docker image ls`.
+It should be `conf_frontendtest` <dirname>_<servicename>
+- start a container using that image `docker run -it conf_frontendtest bin\bash`
+- start up your testing

 Production
 ----------

+To build a production enviroment, from this directory:
-`docker-compose -f conf/docker-prod.yml up`
+- `docker-compose -f conf/docker-prod.yml up`

-I have made this easier by adding a production script

-`./scripts/prod.sh`
+- or the bash script`./scripts/prod.sh`
+* Note production not build and not tested, but scripts and setup configs are, including

 Usage
 -----